 - Pantry staples: Baking powder and salt.

-2. Whisk the dry ingredients: This includes the coconut flour, almond flour, baking powder, garlic, and salt.
+- Combine the dry ingredients: Whisk together the coconut flour, almond flour, baking powder, garlic, and salt.
 Then add half a cup of the shredded cheese so it distributes well though the dough.

-3. Stir in the wet ingredients, including the eggs, sour cream, and butter.
+- Add the wet ingredients.
+Stir in the eggs, sour cream, and butter.

-6. Bake until golden: The tops of the biscuits should be just firm to the touch.
+- Bake until golden: Bake until the biscuit tops are just firm to the touch.

 You can’t simply swap out the coconut flour, as the amounts of other ingredients need to change as well.
 I recommend trying these keto almond flour biscuits instead.

-These biscuits are on the moister side so store them in a covered container to keep them from drying out.
+These biscuits are on the moist side so store them in a covered container to keep them from drying out.
 You can leave them on the counter for up to 3 days, or in the fridge for up to a week.
+They also freeze well for several months.

 What to serve with keto biscuits